CPT and ICD-10 Coding Tips

 If you can’t find an exact code for the service rendered and have to use an unspecified CPT code, include a description of the service.
 Describing the service increases its chances of being reimbursed.

 If You’re Unsure, Review the Policy

 Pretty much every insurer lists their policies online.
 You can usually confirm whether or not the service rendered will be reimbursed by reviewing the insurer’s website.
 Yes, this can be tiresome, but these are insurance companies we’re talking about…

 Review the Patient’s EOB

 It’s tempting after filing a few claims and getting into a groove to assume every patient’s policy with the same insurance payer is identical, but in truth, patients’ policies may differ even under the same umbrella plan.
-Taking an extra look at each patient’s Explanation of Benefits might inform you to use a different code given the circumstances.
+Taking an extra look at each patient’s EOB might inform you to use a different code given the circumstances.

 Refile, Refile, and Refile Again

 A rejection is not the end of the health insurance claims process.
 In many cases, it’s just the beginning.
 Every insurance payer has an appeals process, and many reject out-of-network claims on sight on the first go around, in the hopes that you simply give up.
 At Superbill, we often have to refile the same claims several times to get patients the maximum allowed reimbursement.
 We hate seeing insurers hold onto money that belongs in patients’ pockets, and we know you do too.
 Hopefully these tips help.